 Although the State of Manipur is blessed with unending bounties of Mother Nature from exotic landscapes, blue hills, lush valleys, rivers and green forests, Manipur has not been able to grab the attention of tourists due to many years of insurgency across the State.
 However, since the past decade, the State of Manipur is seeing much better days from all stand points and has gradually opened up among travelers who have started the inflow of tourism in Manipur.

 The Meitei people are the main ethnic group of Manipur and the primary language spoken in Manipur is the Meitei language.
 Predominantly an agrarian community, Manipur has a vast potential of offbeat tourism being home to the largest freshwater Loktak Lake, the only floating National Park in the World, the endangered Sangai Deer Species and the pristine Dzukou Valley at the border of the States of Manipur and Nagaland.
+Manipur has primarily an agrarian economy, with significant hydroelectric power generation potential.
+It is connected to other areas by daily flights through Imphal airport, the second largest in northeastern India.
+Manipur is home to many sports, the origin of Manipuri dance and the State is credited with introducing polo to Europeans.

 Geography and Climate of Manipur ~